luismiguelcasadodiaz/philosophers/README.md

 In this project, you will learn the basics of threading a process.
 You will see how to create threads and you will discover mutexes.

 # Overview
-Here are the things you need to know if you want to succeed this assignment:
+Here are the things you need to know if you want to succeed in this assignment:
 • One or more philosophers sit at a round table.
 There is a large bowl of spaghetti in the middle of the table.<br>
 • The philosophers alternatively eat, think, or sleep.
 While they are eating, they are not thinking nor sleeping; while thinking, they are not eating nor sleeping;and, of course, while sleeping, they are not eating nor thinking.<br>
 • There are also forks on the table.
 There are as many forks as philosophers.<br>